School Principal Who Called Kobe Bryant’s Death ‘Karma’ In Social Media Post Resigns From Job After Backlash

 Sejkora also said that what she called her “visceral” reaction to Bryant’s death was the result of “some personal experience,” and that this experience had caused her to fail to “think before I posted.”

-But on Friday, she handed in her resignation to Camas Superintendent Jeff Snell, according to an NBC News report.
-In a statement, the now-former principal said that she resigned to avoid causing “disruptions” to the “learning environment” at the school.
+On Friday, she handed in her resignation to Camas Superintendent Jeff Snell, according to an NBC News report.
+In a statement, the now-former principal said that she resigned to avoid causing disruptions to the learning environment at the school.

-Snell also said that students at the school “deserve the space to move forward,” and “did not ask to be put in this situation,” as quoted by NBC News.
+Snell also said that students at the school deserve the space to move forward, and did not ask to be put in this situation, as quoted by NBC News.

 Mentions of the Bryant rape case in the wake of the 41-year-old basketball legend’s death — along with his 13-year-old daughter and seven others in the Calabasas, California, crash — have been a source of controversy resulting in consequences for those who have brought up the case.
 A Washington Post reporter who tweeted about the rape allegations was suspended from her job by the paper.